 Hamra Shopping

 Start your day with traditional food.
-Hamra offers bookshops with history titles that act as perfect souvenirs for a Lebanon itinerary for history buffs.
+Hamra offers bookshops with history titles.
+When deciding what to buy in Lebanon, books and local crafts make the perfect souvenirs for a Lebanon itinerary for history buffs.

-10. Where To Stay And Eat: completing The Experience
+Where To Stay And Eat: Completing The Experience

 Heritage Guesthouses